charlj22/Handson-mod/README.md

 MOVE THE DESOLDERED PINS AS LITTLE AS POSIBLE

 ![alt text](https://github.com/charlj22/Handson-mod/blob/main/Images/20210816_071305.jpg?raw=true)
-The second pins from the top of the big IC L298P needs to be desoldered.
+The second pins from the top on both sides of the big IC L298P needs to be desoldered.
+Its pins 2 and 15.

 ![alt text](https://github.com/charlj22/Handson-mod/blob/main/Images/20210816_124721.jpg?raw=true)
 I used a piece of coper wire with a hook bent to help with lifting the pin while heating the solder joint.